pepperpepperpepper/OpenAI-Whisper-AnySoftKeyboard/plan.md

 - Done (2025-12-21): moved `GestureTypingDetector` into `:ime:gesturetyping` and decoupled it from the keyboard model (`Keyboard.Key`) via a narrow `GestureKey` interface. `:ime:app` provides adapters at the lifecycle host.
-- Done (2025-12-21): extracted the gesture-typing “commit/case/keyboard-adapter” slices into a single feature-owned package (`com.anysoftkeyboard.ime.gesturetyping`), shrinking `AnySoftKeyboardWithGestureTyping` while keeping ownership local (not generic helpers).
+- Done (2025-12-21): extracted the gesture-typing “commit/case/keyboard-adapter” slices into a single feature-owned package (`com.anysoftkeyboard.ime.gesturetyping`), shrinking `ImeWithGestureTyping` while keeping ownership local (not generic helpers).
 - Done (2025-12-21): extracted `HardKeyboardAction`/`HardKeyboardTranslator` into `com.anysoftkeyboard.keyboards.physical`, removing
-  the `AnyKeyboard` → `AnySoftKeyboardBase` dependency edge and keeping “physical keyboard translation” owned in one place.
+  a keyboard-model → IME runtime dependency edge and keeping “physical keyboard translation” owned in one place.
 - Done (2025-12-21): moved `BTreeDictionary` into `:ime:dictionaries` (dictionary implementation no longer lives in `:ime:app`) and moved `maximum_dictionary_words_to_load` into `:ime:dictionaries` resources.
 - Done (2025-12-21): moved `AutoText`/`AutoTextImpl` and `InMemoryDictionary` into `:ime:dictionaries` to keep dictionary engines